 The main disadvantages of Istio include:

-• More complexity: Kubernetes is complicated enough on its own, and adding Istio virtual to the mix makes things even more complicated.
+• More complexity: Kubernetes is complicated enough on its own, and adding Istio to the mix makes things even more complicated.
 Istio becomes one more layer within your stack that you have to deploy and manage.
 Fortunately, Istio's sidecar deployment pattern makes the proxies relatively easy to run and operate.
 But at the end of the day, Istio adds complexity to your microservices application stack and infrastructure.

 • Performance reduction: By creating an additional layer of abstraction between microservices, Istio can reduce application performance – especially if you enforce a large number of policies that must be processed every time a request takes place.